In this article, we will elaborate on how to use Lists and Tags, and keep your Properties as organized as possible.

 Adopting an organizational structure with the naming of your lists will help you to better manage and segment the addresses in your database.

 The Tags can also be found under the Data Management tab.

 Tags are built for your own, internal list/address organization.
 Tags are completely optional and allow you to further segment your lists and addresses.
 Think of tags as labels for your list of addresses that help you stay organized.
-If you’ve ever worked with a customer relationship manager (CRM) or any type of an email based contact platform (such as Mailchimp), you might have used a tagging feature to categorize people or content.
-In BatchLeads, tags are a way for you to label, or categorize, lists of addresses based on information you have about them.
+If you’ve ever worked with a customer relationship manager (CRM) or any type of email-based contact platform (such as Mailchimp), you might have used a tagging feature to categorize people or content.
+In BatchLeads, tags are a way for you to label, or categorize, lists of addresses based on the information you have about them.

 Tags are completely customizable, so you can use them (or not use them) however you need to.
 You might want to create a comprehensive tagging structure to organize all your lists, or you might just need a few tags as a lightweight way to identify some key addresses.
 Either way, tags give you the flexibility to stay organized anyway you choose.

-Go to Properties> Filter
+Go to My List> Filter